City Hindus Network: History

 CHN's first major event was held by the then Mayor of London, Ken Livingstone, for the British Hindu community, at City Hall in London.

 Since then, the CHN has organised networking events, talks on Hindu philosophy and spirituality, a mentoring scheme, charity and volunteering events for Hindu professionals, and taken part in community and government liaison on behalf of the Hindu community.
 Many of its events have been in conjunction with the accountancy and consulting firms and investment banks in London, alongside other Hindu community partners, such as Diwali in London, built relationships with the Metropolitan City Police and charities such as Odanadi, Women in Need, Joshua Playing Project and London Community Transport.

-CHN has also worked closely with other faith networks including City Sikhs to organise the largest hustings events in London.
-Recent events include a Career Clinic with Alpesh Patel OBE and former Committee Member Tarang Katira.
-Mr Katira was a former Director of the City Hindus Network, who was jailed in 2019 physical, verbal and psychological abuse towards his partner.
-He pleaded guilty to one charge of controlling or coercive behaviour, contrary to Section 76 of the UK's Serious Crime Act 2015.
+CHN has also works closely with other faith networks including City Sikhs to organise the largest hustings events in London.
+Recent collaboration events have included a quarterly DEI series in 2023 focusing on Women in Business and Technology.